-3. Outcomes from econometric analysis
+3. Outcomes from econometric analysis upon the WBES and the ERF samples

 3.1.
-Self-selection vis-à-vis banking loans before the COVID-19 pandemic

-We estimate the probability of self-selection affecting entrepreneurs before the COVID-19 pandemic upon a subset of businesses that did not apply for a bank loan belonging to two samples: the first accounts for 587 businesses (WBES 2020) and the second consists of 491 enterprises surveyed in any of the four waves of the ERF COVID-19 Monitor (OAMDI, 2021b).
+Self-selection vis-à-vis Banking Loans Affects Female Entrepreneurs Prior the Pandemic We estimate the probability of self-selection (probit marginal effects) affecting entrepreneurs prior the pandemic upon a subset of businesses that did not apply for a bank loan belonging to two samples: the first accounts for 587 businesses (WBES 2020) and the second consists of 491 enterprises surveyed in any of the four waves of the ERF COVID-19 Monitor (OAMDI, 2021b).
+The WBES consists mainly of medium and large enterprises (60.89%).
+(See Table A3 in the Appendix).